plopezmp/GdR/Automation Lab with Python/README.md

     ips = [ip.strip() for ip in lines[:-2]]
 ```
 Take a look and test the scrip `scrALL.py` and test it.
-This file can be extended to configure different devices, only caveat is how to tell what set of commands to use with each IP.
-Generalization can be done using a list of tuples [(IP,[command1,command2,..]),...] or a Python dictionary {'IP':[command1,command2,..],...}.
+This file can be extended to configure different devices.
+The only caveat is how to tell what set of commands to use with each IP.
+Generalization can be done using a list of tuples [(IP,[command1,command2,..]),...] or using Python dictionary {'IP':[command1,command2,..],...}.
 This way, makes `data.cfg` only useful to gather user and password.
 More generally, can be the use of a single JSON or YAML file to get credentials and configurations.